This page contains:

 - You buy with the understanding you will pay the VAT other charges at the time of delivery.

-- If refusal to pay the VAT results in a return of the package, you are still responsible for any shipping charges incurred.
+- If your refusal to pay the VAT results in a return of the package, you are responsible for all shipping charges incurred.
 We will not pay the manufacturer's restocking fees for you, nor will we pay the round trip credit card fees.
-So, you can plan on your refund to be about 12% less than the product price.
-Even at this, we still lose money (and time) on the return.
+So, you can plan on your refund to be about 40% less than what you paid.

 Why we don't collect at time of purchase